MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits.md

 - Automatic is a recommended option providing the most optimal storage option without having to estimate the version count or age limits.

-- Deploys an algorithm to preserve a sufficient high-value versions, prioritizing more recent versions over those farther back in time, to ensure availability in case restores are required.
+- Deploys an algorithm to preserve a sufficient high-value version, prioritizing more recent versions over those farther back in time, to ensure availability in case restores are required.

 **Manually**